Oneida Stake Academy

 The Oneida Stake Academy was a secondary school operated by the Oneida Stake of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1888 to 1922.
 The academy building was constructed in Preston, Idaho, in 1895, after the stake headquarters moved from Franklin, Idaho, in 1889.

-Among its alumni were Ezra Taft Benson and Harold B. Lee, both of whom were later presidents of the church.
-Medal of Honor recipients Mervyn S. Bennion, Leonard Brostrom and Junior Van Noy also attended the school.
+Among its alumni were Ezra Taft Benson and Harold B. Lee, both of whom later served as church presidents.
+Medal of Honor recipients Mervyn S. Bennion, Leonard Brostrom, and Junior Van Noy also attended the school.

-Following the emergence of the LDS seminaries and better-equipped public schools, the LDS Church decided to close its system of secondary academies.
+Following the emergence of the church's seminary program and better-equipped public schools, the LDS Church decided to close its system of secondary academies.
 In 1922, the Oneida Stake Academy was dissolved, although the public school system continued to use the building until 1990.

+Moving the Academy

-In 2003, the building was moved using funds raised by the Mormon Historic Sites Foundation to a new site called Benson Park that had been donated by the LDS Church.
+In 2003, the building was moved using funds raised by the Mormon Historic Sites Foundation and the Friends of the Academy (Oneida Stake Academy Foundation) to a new site called Benson Park that had been donated by the LDS Church.

+Restoration and future use

+Restoration on the building has been on-going and includes structural reinforcement, masonry repairs, windows, and mechanical systems.

+Future plans for the building include providing a museum/interpretive center, a historical classroom, and a large meeting room.
+The top floor ballroom is expected to be used for a variety of community events or gatherings.